Thailand's 'Joe Ferrari' cop jailed for life over death of suspect

 The judge at Bangkok's Central Criminal Court for Corruption and Misconduct Cases sentenced the 41-year-old to death, but immediately commuted it to life imprisonment.

-The court reduced Thitisan's sentence to life imprisonment because he had attempted to revive the suspect, and had paid for the funeral expenses for the family.
+The court reduced Thitisan's sentence to life imprisonment because he had attempted to revive the suspect and had paid the funeral expenses for the family.

 Five of the other six officers involved in the case were found guilty of murder and also received life sentences.
-A seventh got five years and four months, following his testimony.
+A seventh was sentenced to five years and four months, following his testimony.

-Thitisan and the other officers have a month to appeal the verdict, according to their lawyers.
+Thitisan and the other officers have a month to appeal against the verdict, said their lawyers.

 After the footage leaked in August last year, the officer - a former district chief in the northern province of Nakhon Sawan - surrendered himself to police, who raided his Bangkok mansion and found several luxury cars.